 B&B Efkesutfanhuzje is one of the best B&Bs we have ever stayed at in The Netherlands.
 We will be back for sure!

 Fireplace on, sheep figurines and cuddly toys, fresh tulips, fresh eggs from the chickens, muffins on a dish, chocolate Easter eggs, chilled free drinks in the fridge… You will be short on time.
-Minimum stay 2 nights, in high season only bookable per week (Monday to Monday).
+Minimum stay 2 nights.

 Map Southeast Friesland